OliverPoh23/synonym-finder/README.md

 - `commit` and `push` the code from my local IDE to Github via Git and my MacBook Pro's iTerm terminal.
 - Log in to Vercel and click the [New Project](https://vercel.com/new) CTA.
 - Access "Import Git Repository" via the `select` input, located at the top-left of the immediate prompt.
-- Click "Import" on the repository named "synonym-chaser"
+- Click "Import" on the repository named "synonym-finder"
 - Select the default "Personal Account" along with the default "master" root directory.
 - Click "Deploy"
 - Barring errors, await the prompt for: